MediciHouse07/Learning_Records/economic_money_banking.md

 - 1934 confrontation of national macro economic mgt, vs fixed rate breton wood
 - 2 ideas Keynesian(elastic,surplus country adjust, increase internatioanl money) and IMF(displinary ,deficit country adjust, fixed international money)
 - Mundell

+### 4-1

+2022/08/13

+- breton wood
+- trade deficit, pay dollar out
+- kindleberger, mundell's professor
+- like bacor structure, but all these are on the US balance sheet, not on some international balance sheet

+### 4-2

+2022/08/13

+- expansion of the second hierachy
+- 1971 US go off the gold Nixxon
+- stagnation, inflation and unemployment
+- 1972-1999 flexible exchange, learning from experience

 # Lecture Week11
 ## Lec 1